-RD7000+ Marker locators and transmitters are covered by a 1 year warranty as standard.
+RD8000 Marker locators and transmitters are covered by a 1 year warranty as standard.

-Customers can extend the warranty period to a total of 3 years by registering their products (locators and transmitters) within 3 months of purchase.
+Customers can extend the warranty period to a total of 3 years by registering their products (locators and transmitters) within 3 months from purchase.

 Registration is performed using the RD Manager PC software.
-See section 12.3 for further details
+See section 14.3 for further details

 NOTE: You can also register your products by e-mail.
-See section 14.2.1 for more details
+See section 14.2 for more details

-From time to time Radiodetection may release new software to improve the performance or add new functionality.
-By registering, the user benefits from subscribing to e-mail alerts advising about new software and special offers related to the RD7000+ product range.
+From time to time Radiodetection may release new software to improve the performance or add new functionalities to his products.
+By registering the user will benefits from subscribing to e-mail alerts advising about any new software and special offers related to its product range.